 - And that your credit is in very good shape.
 Your payment history, credit utilization, and other factors that contribute to your credit score need to be in good shape across all your credit accounts.

 If all these measures are in place, then you stand a chance of getting an increase in your credit limit.

 How to Increase Credit Limit?

-It is very possible to increase your limit and increasing your credit is no big deal.
-You can do this by making a request, which is calling your credit card issuer.
+It is possible to increase your limit, to move it up is no big deal.
+You can do this by making a request when you call your credit card issuer.
 To reach out to your credit card issuer, call the number on the back of your card and ask.